 |Overweight||85th to <95th percentile|

-BMI charting in kids is a useful way to diagnose health issues early on.
+BMI charting in kids is a useful way to recognize disruptions in a child’s growth.
 In fact, one study from the Journal of Pediatrics found that pediatricians that utilized BMI charting had a greater recognition of weight problems in children compared to using height and weight charting alone.

 BMI in Men and Women